lloydtwum/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script changes ownership for betty
+this script create an empty file